Tram accident

-A tram accident is any accident involving a tram.
-Alternatively, any accident involving a tram or a tram system may be considered a tram accident.
-The latter definition is more commonly used in public safety studies.
+A tram accident is any accident involving a tram or tram system.

-Tram systems are typically considered to be environmentally friendly, efficient and cost effective methods of transport within urban areas.
-However, safety concerns associated with tram systems – particularly poor maneuverability and long braking distances – cannot be ignored.
-The research indicates that for each kilometer traveled, trams are 12 times more likely to be involved in a serious accident than a car.
+Though tram systems can be environmentally friendly, efficient, and cost effective methods of transport within urban areas, issues such as poor maneuverability and long braking distances also pose public safety concerns.
+Research indicates that for each kilometer traveled, trams are 12 times more likely to be involved in a serious accident than a car.

-Limited information on tram accidents exists in scientific literature.

-Causes

-Tram car accidents
+Types of accidents

+Tram derailments and collisions

-The tram car may be damaged during derailment or collision with other vehicles or pedestrians.
-Tram derailments are often caused by damaged track, collisions with obstacles, junction failures, or excessive speed at a junction or curve.
+Tram derailments are often caused by damaged track, collisions with obstacles such as other vehicles or pedestrians, junction failures, or excessive speed at a junction or curve.
 Additionally, collisions may occur between trams due to faulty junctions or poor driving.

 Passenger accidents

 Trams coming to a sudden stop may cause injuries to passengers on board.
 Passengers may also slip, trip or fall on the tram or the tram platform.
-Blind passengers are particularly at risk of falling off a tram or, despite safety systems, getting injured by closing doors.
+Blind passengers may particularly be at risk of falling off a tram or getting injured by closing doors.
 In areas of overcrowded tram systems, illegal passengers are in danger of falling off or being trapped between tram cars.
 Fire aboard a tram puts passengers at risk of severe injury or death.

-Other accidents involving passengers may include being struck by a car while exiting the tram or while waiting at a tram platform.
-Such incidents are often taken into account during Tram public safety studies.
+Additionally, passengers may be struck by a car while exiting the tram or while waiting at a tram platform.
+Such incidents are also taken into account during tram public safety studies.

-Accidents involving the public
+Pedestrians and cyclists

 While collisions with cars are the most common form of tram accident, cyclists and pedestrians are the group most at risk of death during tram collisions.
 Cyclists may experience a loss of control if bicycle tires get jammed in tramway tracks.
 More rarely, members of the public may also climb over a tram car, or in other ways get in contact with the electric conductors or other electric appliances of a tram, and receive an electric shock.

-Within certain localities, alcohol consumption appears to be a major confounding factor.
-In Gothenburg, Sweden an estimated 60% of fatally injured victims were under the influence of alcohol.